top of page

 2. Anti-Inflammatory Potential

-May be useful in those with arthritis, IBS, or autoimmune flare.
+• May be useful for those with arthritis, IBS, or autoimmune flare.

 3. Antibacterial & Antifungal Support

-Dodecenal, being one of its active components, is accountable for its natural antibiotic effect.
+• Dodecenal, being one of its active components, is responsible for its natural antibiotic effect.

 4. Blood Sugar Balance & Heart Health

-Potassium and antioxidant levels assist in lower blood pressure.
+• Potassium and antioxidant levels assist in lowering blood pressure.

 5. Supports Digestion & Gut Health